adamsilver/jensilver.co.uk/index.md

 	<h2>What is my experience?</h2>

 	<p>I have worked as a class teacher in a primary school for seven years.
-During this time I mainly worked in the Infants so have a very good understanding of how children learn to read and write.</p>
+During this time I mainly worked in the Infants so I have a very good understanding of how children learn to read and write.</p>

 	<p>This experience with younger children has also meant that I am able to plan engaging activities in which children can learn while having fun.
 I  am very experienced in teaching phonics, writing and numeracy.</p>